MinnowBoard-org/website/elements/tuto-reader/tutorials/ftdi-serial-connection/docs/ftdi-serial-connection.md

 You can interact with a MinnowBoard Turbot through a serial connection to your host computer.
 This tutorial shows you how.

-### Overview
-A serial
-connection to your MinnowBoard Turbot can be used to work with a headless board configuration (without a keyboard and monitor) or as a debugging aid even if your board has a keyboard and monitor.
+A serial connection to your MinnowBoard Turbot can be used to work with a headless board configuration (without a keyboard and monitor) or as a debugging aid even if your board has a keyboard and monitor.
 Note that a serial port connection only works with text-based input and output and cannot support graphical user